Vision & History

 Our community is committed to a radically participatory ethic.
 We believe that transformative change, whether in the individual or in society, can occur only through the medium of deeply personal participation.
 We achieve being through doing.
 Everyone is invited to work.
 Everyone is invited to play.
 We make the world real through actions that open the heart.

 Project management.
-Larry, Chip, Kay Morrison, David Walker, Terry Gross, and Matt Goldberg became the Fly Ranch Committee of the Board of Directors.
-The group was facilitated by Marian.
-The team signed an agreement to manage visits to the property.
+Marian, Larry, Chip, Kay Morrison, David Walker, Terry Gross, and Matt Goldberg became the Fly Ranch Board Committee.
+The team signed an agreement with the owner Todd Jaksick to manage site visits.
 Rebecca Gasca, Ting Kelly, and Zach Bell supported visits and solicited feedback.
 Carson Bowley crafted proposals and made some of the maps and images on this page.
-From within Burning Man Nonprofit Megan Miller, Playground, Zac Cirivello, and Theresa Duncan coordinated on communications, operations, and philanthropy.
+From within Burning Man Nonprofit Megan Miller, Playground, Zac Cirivello, and Theresa Duncan coordinated communications, operations, and philanthropy.
 In 2015, a joint venture to purchase Fly and nearby land nearly came together but fell through.
-Late that year, the team wrote a proposal and gathered a group of potential donors to raise the final $2.2M needed.
-Ping Fu, who become a Burning Man Board member, became a Fly Ranch donor.
-Other donors joined: Joe Gebbia, Bill Linton, Rob and Kristin Goldman, Guy Lalibertรฉ, Farhad Mohit, Nushin Sabet, Alex Moradi, Graham Schneider, Jonathan Teo, and a few anonymous donors.
-A vision created at an offsite was that of a โ€œtriple crownโ€ with three areas associated with different visions.
+Late that year, the team wrote a proposal and gathered a group to raise the final $2.2M needed.
+Ping Fu, later a Burning Man Board member, became a Fly Ranch Founder Donor.
+Other Founding Donors joined: Joe Gebbia, Bill Linton, Rob and Kristin Goldman, Guy Laliberté, Farhad Mohit, Nushin Sabet, Alex Moradi, Graham Schneider, Jonathan Teo, and a few anonymous donors.
+A vision created at an offsite was that of a “triple crown”:

 Black Rock City